 - Painful intercourse

 - The transition through menopause

 and much more!

-Approximately 1 in 3 women who have had a baby will leak urine, 1 in 2 will have prolapse symptoms and 1 in 3 will have ongoing abdominal separation.
+Approximately 1 in 3 women who have had a baby will leak urine, 1 in 2 will experience pelvic organ prolapse and 1 in 3 will have ongoing abdominal separation.
 Some studies have shown that 90% of women will experience sexual dysfunction in the first 12 months post birth.
 Pelvic floor rehabilitation guided by an experienced physiotherapist has been shown to cure or significantly improve incontinence in over 85% of postnatal women*.

 You do not have to put up with leaking (and other symptoms) simply because you have had a baby!

 It is also important to note that studies have shown that between 30-50% of women do their pelvic floor exercises incorrectly.
 Assessment with an appropriately trained physiotherapist ensures you are getting it right so you can get the most out of your exercises!